heysokam/nglfw/readme.md

-# Static GLFW for nim
+# Static GLFW for Nim

-This library is always statically linked so only the functionality you use gets included in the binary.
-There is also no need for glfw.dll or libglfw3.dylib to be included.
+Statically linked GLFW.
+Its functionality gets included into your binary.
+Removes the need for distributing your own copy of glfw.dll / libglfw3.dylib.

+Fork of `treeform/staticglfw`, the original is no longer maintained.

+TODO:
+- [ ] Support for `wgpu-native`.
+- [ ] Support for raw mouse input.
+- [ ] Fix crashing on `-d:danger`.
+- [ ] Hello Window example.
+- [ ] Mini-framebuffer example.

+Functionality added:
+- [ ] ...

 ## Example